-Before becoming an historian, Taylor attended law school at Tulane University and then worked in politics as a policy adviser, speechwriter, spokesperson, and senior campaign and legislative aide to U.S. Senator Mary L. Landrieu, and then for the Appropriations Committee of the U.S. House of Representatives.
+Before becoming a historian and filmmaker, Taylor attended law school at Tulane University and then worked in politics as a policy adviser, speechwriter, spokesperson, and senior campaign and legislative aide to U.S. Senator Mary L. Landrieu.
 Taylor also managed a congressional campaign in the 2000 election cycle, after which he was the national Communications Director for the League of Conservation Voters.
 He appeared regularly on CNN, C-SPAN, MSNBC, NPR, Fox News, and other outlets as a political commentator.
-And, in the off-the-beaten-path department, Taylor also spent two summers in college as a Performing Arts Cast Member at Disneyland, understudying “Gaston” in the first Disney stage production of Beauty and the Beast.
+And, in the off-the-beaten-path department, Taylor also spent summers in college as a Performing Arts Cast Member at Disneyland, understudying “Gaston” in the very first Disneyland stage production of Beauty and the Beast.

-In his spare time, Taylor is an avid fan of the Baltimore Orioles, lacrosse, professional tennis, and equestrian sports, especially field and show jumping (he was the university adviser for the Harvard Equestrian Team from 2015 to 2017).
-He and his wife–an artist, writer, and award-winning journalist–split their time amongst their homes in New England, Scandinavia, and Canada.
+In his spare time, Taylor is an avid fan of the Baltimore Orioles, lacrosse, surfing, professional tennis, and equestrian sports, especially field and show jumping (he was the acting coach and university adviser for the Harvard Equestrian Team from 2015 to 2017).
+He and his wife–a Boston-based artist, writer, and award-winning journalist–split their time amongst their homes in New England, Scandinavia, and Canada.